Hair and Soap Scum: Why Your Drains Are Slowing Down

 Beyond the Basics: Advanced Prevention Techniques

-- Enzyme-Based Cleaners: Unlike chemical drain cleaners that can damage pipes, enzyme-based cleaners use natural enzymes to break down organic matter, including hair and soap scum.
+While basic maintenance like drain covers and hot water flushes are effective, a more comprehensive approach can significantly extend the lifespan of your plumbing.- Enzyme-Based Cleaners: Unlike chemical drain cleaners that can damage pipes, enzyme-based cleaners use natural enzymes to break down organic matter, including hair and soap scum.
 These are gentler and more environmentally friendly.

 - Regular Pipe Inspections: Periodically checking the accessible sections of your drain pipes can reveal early signs of buildup.
 Using a flexible camera or CCTV survey can provide a visual inspection.